AleksandarAtanackovic/fishstore/README.md

 ## How to run the app
 Currently in this stage of development, only local testing is possible with or without Docker.
+### !!IMPORTANT!!
+Since i am working on connecting the app to the database, if you don't have postgres installed locally, the app won't start.

 ### Without Docker
 Download source code or clone the repo.